wp-plugins/localendar-for-wordpress/readme.txt

 8. Manage your events through your localendar account with our powerful Event Editor
 9. Another customized month calendar, with different event colors, background color, and arrows
 10. The "Today+Happening Soon" calendar widget.
 You can customize the text, colors, and look-ahead period.
+11. The "Today+Happening Soon" calendar widget, with Day/Date information across the top of the calendar

 == Changelog ==

+= 1.1.4 =
+* Added option to rotate Day/Date positions on the Today+Happening Soon calendar view
+* Added ability more customizations to the mini calendar
+* Additional calendar translations
+* Updated description to reflect we've been a web calendar provider for more than 13 years!

 = 1.1.3 =
 * Added a new Pinboard-style display format, bringing us to over 45 ways to publish your calendar